marksherriff/uvacs-advising/policies.md

 Students who must get course credit for an internship (such as for visa requirements or CPT) should sign up for UNST 3910 or UNST 3920.
 These one-credit courses are offered CR/NC and cannot be used toward degree requirements, but do count toward overall credits taken.

+## Policy on Independent Study Courses

+These courses are one-off offerings tailored to specific students.
+In general, they may consist of:

+* Instruction in topics not of general interest
+* Supervised research, in which the primary goal is the student performing or assisting in a research project
+* Supervised project work, in which the primary goal is the student creating or assisting in the creation of a significant artifact

+All independent study courses must be offered by a faculty member with an appointment in the Computer Science department.
+Independent studies can be performed with faculty outside the CS department for credit, but it is required that a CS faculty member have some oversight in the project such that they can offer the actual independent study course and assign a final grade.

+The independent study courses offered by the department are:

+* CS 2993 - Should have limited prereqs and deal in less advanced material than a typical computing elective.
+Generally counts as an unrestricted elective, and not a CS elective.
+* CS 4980 - Independent work done in pursuit of the capstone for BSCS students only.
+* CS 4993 - Must build on the student's foundational CS knowledge in some way and require CS 2100, CS 2120, or CS 2130 at a minimum as a prerequisite.
+Should be work equivalent to what is done in a typical CS elective course and counts as a CS elective.
+* CS 4998 - Independent work done in pursuit of the Distinguished Major for BACS students only.

+Before signing up for an independent study course, there should be an initial discussion between the student and the professor to ensure that both individuals want to move forward.
+Note that all independent study courses are set up as permission of instructor in SIS and require professor approval.
+Faculty members who do not have a particular independent study course listed in SIS for a given semester should reach out to the department scheduler for assistance.

+Instructors of independent study courses should clearly specify their expectations in writing to students early in the term (a week before the drop deadline at a minimum) and should grade them based on those expectations.
+The final output of an independent study course is at the discretion of the faculty member, bearing in mind the level and purpose of the course as described above.
+Some common outputs include a technical paper or report or a significant software project.

+It is appropriate to mix and match independent study sections with other sections.
+For example, the following are appropriate:

+* Having a group of undergraduates working on a project, some for CS 4993, some for CS 4980, and some as an uncredited side project
+* Having an undergrad in CS 4993 attend a graduate course as their primary learning activity
+* Having a BSCS student work on a year-long project with 3 credits of CS 4993 in one semester and 3 credits of CS 4980 in the other

+Independent study courses are variable credit courses, which means a student can register for 1, 2, or 3 credits of work in a given semester.
+A studnet and faculty member can spread independent study credits out as well if that makese sense for the project (e.g., the student takes 1 credit of CS 4980 in the fall to do a literature review and 2 credits of CS 4980 in the spring to do the project).
+Note that a student can only earn a total of 3 credits of CS 4993 and it count as a CS elective.
+Any credits of CS 4993 beyond 3 will count as unrestricted elective credits.

 ## Double Counting Courses Policy

 BACS